isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 The employee is also required to travel <u>directly</u> from the declared SHN place of residence to the designated test site, and back to the declared SHN place of residence from the test site, without stopping at any other destination along the journey.

+Please note that the above guidelines do not apply to employees with a travel history to Sabah in the past 14 days before entry into Singapore.
+Such employees will undergo their COVID-19 PCR test at their SHN dedicated facility.

 #### 46. Can my employee hail a taxi from the street while travelling in Singapore during the SHN period?

 No. The employee should only use dedicated taxi hotlines (provided below) or ride-hail applications to hire the taxis or private hire cars.
 The employee should identify himself/herself as a person subject to SHN when making the phone application booking and when boarding the vehicle.
 When travelling in the taxi or private hire car, he/she should sit alone in the back seat, with windows down and the air-conditioning turned off.